What’s next for Tennessee’s expelled lawmakers?

 County commissions in each of the expelled lawmakers’ districts will choose replacements to serve until a special election can be held.

-The commissions could choose Jones and Pearson, letting them return to the Capitol.
+The commissions could choose to appoint Jones and Pearson to serve in the interim ahead of a special election, letting them return to the Capitol.

+Depending on how fast the commissions and statehouse move, there is a chance that Jones and Pearson could return even before lawmakers adjourn, which is expected to be in several weeks.
 The expelled lawmakers also would be eligible to run in the special elections to fill the seats.

+Local leaders in Davidson County, which encompasses Jones’ Nashville district, have already scheduled a special meeting for Monday to discuss appointing an interim representative.
+Many have already voiced support for choosing Jones.

+Over in Shelby County, which includes Pearson’s district in Memphis, commissioners have not yet set a time to discuss temporarily filling the now-vacant legislative seat.

 Under the Tennessee Constitution, lawmakers cannot be expelled for the same offense twice.